-3. VISL-style treebanks
+3 VISL-style treebanks

-Acknowledging the need for a common set of grammatical categories for the annotation of its multilingual teaching treebanks, the VISL group of researchers at the Institute of Language and Communication (University of Southern Denmark) has held a large number of terminological workshops over several years, and agreed upon a set of annotation principles and grammatical labels, known as the Cafeteria Categories.
-Throughout the system, each VISL language and each VISL annotator have striven to make use of existing Cafeteria core categories wherever possible, even at the price of slight remaining differences in category definitions, adding subcategory extensions where necessary, rather than coining new labels from scratch.
-Like the Nordic Treebank Network in general, the Arborest treebank project has chosen, wherever possible, to adhere to VISL style categories in its syntactic annotation, adopting the following principles:
+The VISL annotation principles and set of labels (Cafeteria Categories) have been motivated by the need for a common set of grammatical categories within the multilingual project.
+Each VISL language and each VISL annotator have striven to make use of existing Cafeteria core categories wherever possible, adding subcategory extensions where necessary.
+Like the Nordic Treebank Network in general, the Arborest treebank project has chosen, wherever possible, to adhere to VISL style categories, adopting the following principles:

-- Each node in a syntactic tree is annotated with both a function and a form label. - Optimally, only branching nodes are used, i.e. the form of the daughter in a non-branching node is raised and expressed as the mother's function. - Function labels have upper case key letters, form labels have lower case key letters.
-A complete node label in constituent grammar notation fuses form and function with a colon, e.g. S:np (subject noun phrase). - Subcategories are attached to function labels in lower case, and to form labels with a hyphen.
-The distinction between adjunct and argument can be optionally marked with a 'b' (bound) or 'f' (free) in front of the upper case function label. - In constituent grammar notation, if crossing branches are unwanted, discontinuous constituents (crossing branch nodes) are marked with hyphens pointing towards the constituent's other part(s), e.g. P:vp- fA -P:vp.
+- Each node is annotated with both a function and a form label.
+Optimally, only branching nodes are used, i.e. the form of the daughter in a non-branching node is raised and expressed as the mother's function. - Function labels have upper case key letters, form labels have lower case key letters.
+A complete node label in constituent grammar notation fuses form and function with a colon, e.g. S:np (subject noun phrase). - Subcategories are attached to function labels in lower case, and to form labels with a hyphen. - If crossing branches are unwanted, discontinuous constituents (crossing branch nodes) are marked with hyphens pointing towards the constituent's other part(s), e.g. P:vp- fA -P:vp.